 |AIR720||Transnational Activism and Governance|

 |AIR728||Global Political Economy|

 |AIR732||Terrorism in International Politics|

-To be eligible for entry into the Graduate Diploma of International Relations applicants require a bachelor degree from an approved tertiary institution or equivalent.
+To be eligible for entry into the Graduate Diploma of International Relations applicants require:

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

-You can also refer to the Credit for Prior Learning (Credit Transfer) Search which outlines the credit that may be granted towards a Deakin University degree.
+You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree

-Applications must be made directly to the University through the Applicant Portal.
-Details of available courses and application closing dates can be found on the Apply webpage.
+Applications for Trimester 2 and Trimester 3 must be made directly to the University through the Applicant Portal.
+For information on the application process and closing dates, see the Apply web page.
 Please note that closing dates may vary for individual courses.